List of unproduced films based on Marvel Comics imprints publications

 This is a list of unproduced films based on comics published by Marvel at some point under one of their imprints.
 Several of these titles are creator owned and have since been published by other companies.
 Some of these productions were, or still are, in development hell.
-Films that have not provided significant production announcements within at least a year, would be considered in development limbo until further announcements are released.
+Films that have not provided significant production announcements within at least a year would be considered in development limbo until further announcements are released.

 CrossGen

 Ruse

-In January 2009, Siavash Farahani announced he has written a Ruse film script for Disney with Sam Raimi directing the project.
+In January 2009, Siavash Farahani announced he had written a Ruse film script for Disney with Sam Raimi directing the project.

 Way of the Rat

 In May 2011, Disney and CrossGen were developing a Way of the Rat film based on the comic book series of the same name.

 Epic Comics

 Alien Legion

 In November 2009, Carl Potts' Alien Legion screenplay was optioned by producer Jerry Bruckheimer and The Walt Disney Company.
 In 2010, Bruckheimer exercised the option, buying the screenplay and assigning Game of Thrones show runner David Benioff to do a rewrite.

 In 2023, the rights were picked up by Warner Bros., with Tim Miller slated to direct.